Browsing Category

 You think your couch is clean until you plop on it, and a haze of dust appears around you.
 Give sofas and chairs a good vacuuming, making sure to hit both sides of the cushions, the back, sides, arms, and even the platform underneath the cushions.

 So, friends, those are the 7 Must-Do Chores To Do This Winter.
-Chores that will help to keep your home it’s most tip-top, healthy shape.
-So now I have to ask, do you have any chores that you perform at home to help keep your home it’s healthiest each winter?
-If so, I’d love to hear about them below.
+Chores that will help to keep your home in tip-top, healthy shape.
+So now I have to ask, do you have any chores that you perform at home to help keep your home healthiest each winter?
+Please leave your thoughts in the comments below.

 Fall Zone Cleaning List: Everything You Should Be Cleaning This Season!